Clothparency/android-widgets/README.md

 // ...

+override fun onCreate(savedInstanceState: Bundle?) {

+  // ...

   ClearFashionWidget(
     composeView = binding.cfWidgetComposeView,
-  brandId = "The id of your brand as given by Clear Fashion", productIdentifier = "The identifier of your product as given by Clear Fashion", lang = ClearFashionWidgetLanguage.EN // The widget also supports `ClearFashionWidgetLanguage.FR` which is the default value )
+    brandId = "The id of your brand as given by Clear Fashion", productIdentifier = "The identifier of your product as given by Clear Fashion", lang = ClearFashionWidgetLanguage.EN // The widget also supports `ClearFashionWidgetLanguage.FR` which is the default value
+  )

+  // ...

+}
 ```

 For more informations on how to integrate a composable function in your code, please read: https://developer.android.com/jetpack/compose/interop/interop-apis